-Learn more about the other Impressionist contemporaries of Claude Monet in this activity book with art projects highlighting each of their painterly techinques.
-This is perfect if you are planning an art activity or a a kids’ book club. [activity art nonfiction book, ages 9 and up]
+Learn more about the other Impressionist contemporaries of Claude Monet in this activity book with art projects highlighting each of their painterly techniques.
+This is perfect if you are planning an art activity or a kids’ book club. [activity art nonfiction book, ages 9 and up]

 Monet Water Lily Art Project

 - art paper (it can be any size).
 I am using watercolor paper